stacklok/sigstore-the-hard-way/docs/10-sign-container.md

 If you want to improve this guide, please make an issue or better still a pull request!

 Don't forget to delete your instances and not take on unwanted costs!

+## Having issues, not working?

+Raise an issue (best option, as others can learn) or message me on the [sigstore slack](https://join.slack.com/t/sigstore/shared_invite/zt-mhs55zh0-XmY3bcfWn4XEyMqUUutbUQ), I'm always happy to help.